The Cluster Completeness Correction Calculator (C-4): A Neural-Network framework and pilot application to the LEGUS Survey of NGC 628: Introduction

 In this work, we overcome this limitation by developing a forward-modelling framework that learns the full catalogue selection operator, incorporating both photometric detection and all subsequent catalogue-level filtering steps.
 Rather than estimating completeness in photometric space and mapping it back to physical parameters, we directly learn the inclusion probability as a function of intrinsic cluster properties.
 This removes the need for additional marginalisation over stochastic light production and enables cluster-by-cluster completeness correction within a unified probabilistic framework.
 We embed our method in a publicly-released software package called \texttt{C-4}: The Cluster Completeness Correction Calculator.

 We apply \texttt{C-4} to the LEGUS galaxy NGC 628 as a pilot case, for which completeness has previously been characterised using traditional methods, enabling a direct comparison.
 This provides a controlled benchmark demonstrating that our framework not only reproduces established results, but yields a smoother, more stable, and more physically consistent completeness model.
 We further present a first scientific application to correcting intrinsic cluster mass and age distributions using the published star cluster catalogue.
-Although demonstrated here for a single galaxy, the software is survey-agnostic and readily extensible to other datasets, including forthcoming JWST cluster catalogues where stochastic effects and complex selection functions will be even more pronounced.
+Although demonstrated here for a single galaxy, the software is survey-agnostic and readily extensible to other datasets, including recently published JWST cluster catalogues \citep{2023Schinnerer, 2025Bortolini, maschmann2025ashescreationjwstuncovers, 2026Hassani} and future JWST surveys, where increased sensitivity and spatial resolution introduce additional challenges associated with stochastic sampling, crowding, and complex selection functions \citep{2015SLUGIII, adamo_legacy_2017}.
 We therefore anticipate that this method will provide a general tool for forward modelling of high-dimensional selection functions in extragalactic star cluster surveys.

 The paper is structured as follows: in \autoref{sec:data}, we introduce the observed cluster catalogue used in this study.
 We describe the complete statistical framework and neural network architecture in \autoref{sec:pipeline}.
 Validation of method and corrected cluster mass and age distributions are presented in \autoref{sec:results}.
 We summarize the findings and discuss future prospects in \autoref{sec:conclusions}.